BEFORE YOU REGISTER

 All materials used in the courses are charged at the Museum’s cost.
 Prior to each course you will be sent a list of necessary hand tools as required by the instructor, along with suggested preparatory reading material.
 Reading material may be purchased from the Museum store.

-All courses begin promptly at 9 am and run until 5 pm.
-Lunch will be provided on-site by the Museum.
+All courses begin promptly at 9:00 a.m. and run until 5:00 p.m. with an hour break for lunch from 12:00 to 1:00 p.m.
+Lunch is on your own.
 Because time is limited for most courses, promptness is important.
 Being absent for introductory information can seriously affect your success in each course, and requires the instructor to repeat material — taking away available teaching time from everyone.